cloudtrust/event-emitter/README.md

 Java 21 is required.

 ### Build and Tests
-This project contains 2 modules, one with the event emitter code (could contain unit tests) and one for integration tests using a parent inherited from Keycloak tests for simplifying the
+This project contains 2 modules, one with the event emitter code (could contain unit tests) and one for integration tests using a parent inherited from KC Cloudtrust tests for simplifying the
 POM content.

 The integration tests rely on the arquillian-based Keycloak test framework.
 As Keycloak does not publish publicly